Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 ## Exercises: Level 2

-1. Validate the form given above (a gif image or a video will be provided later)
+1. Validate the form given above (a gif image or a video will be provided later).
+First try to validate without using any library then try it with validator.js.

 ## Exercises: Level 3